-- Rover - He does not really need protection as he is about as hard to take down as your average warcaster, but if you want to lay it on think or your local meta really hates him (which is not unlikely) the Rover is a beefy Shield Guard and loves Dark Shroud to be able to pull it weight in melee.
+- Rover - He does not really need protection as he is about as hard to take down as your average warcaster, but if you want to lay it on thick or your local meta really hates him (which is not unlikely), the Rover is a beefy Shield Guard and loves Dark Shroud to be able to pull its weight in melee.

 Not recommended, as above.
 However the options remain as:

 - The Galvaniser is the cheapest possible warjack, making it the cheapest way to get Asphyxious4 in your army.
 Honestly though, unless you're replacing a unit of mechaniks, just spend an extra point and get a decent jack.